tue-ropod/ed_sensor_integration/README.md

   5. In order to discriminate between a circle and a rectangle, a probability is determined using the fitting error.
 As fitting a circle with an infinite radius approximates a straight line, the probability is scaled with a typical corridor width.
 Over time, this probability is updated using a probability mass function.
 In order to allow for recovery, the maximum probabilty of an entity being a circle or rectangle is set to 0.9

   **Tunable Parameters**:
-  Below, an example is given to add to your ED-config file.
+  Below, an example is given for your ED-configration file:
   <pre>
   plugins:
   - name: laser_integration